johnbrumley/desma158/day-1.md

 ![](https://lh5.googleusercontent.com/EYZQBjTiSss2gYejhK_7CdSttNt5JkWx17hT0iSBUDP2aGHk87sJKo4B-v51iYXa6Ca9Jt66FylU-kmf0MdceuISYR2Aaa8TVsXbHJNgLwqW8w7R2e_UU4cgm7VgGbDvsJXLrJb_AKmI2IghW5EZ3VU)

 [Dr. Gameshow](https://maximumfun.org/podcasts/dr-gameshow/) – call-in podcast (Originally broadcast on WMFU) with listener submitted games.
 Most games on the podcast are unplayable with vaguely defined rules.
 For instance:

 Werewolf Elton John: Contestants are given any Elton John lyrics to sing and they have to slowly transform into a werewolf while they are singing the song.

 # Ok …..  what about an engine?

 ![](https://lh3.googleusercontent.com/vuZgcBHeLv9ETZ4N3d2DnVX_V6Lupot3MQN-sdZYeEGDW-BGUnukGigBZzp6xPRUsser2cWy3OUA1CwIQRH_ITFxMbi8xUK2ZHtVhiiO7NQh3WABugk1RWErIXXqpUcKaYTPU1bhy0rINB_QmfpmtP0)

 # Now put it together

 ![](https://lh6.googleusercontent.com/A4N1vuZH-la7u4K4yGx_WQ8xuMgHcQ4H-sgBcIyXfAv8aBZEs1X9F9B1ZYChM9cuWgJyzrvnTpAwtK3nkujjZXrRgyNjFjf12ALegk61ChtV1QHGFirD8_NDVT8WwIOMw-lVs928ccir1P731pMxOdU)

-“A thing that is the agent or instrument of a particular process” sounds pretty good, but “converting power into motion” might be even better
+> “A thing that is the agent or instrument of a particular process”

+sounds pretty good, but

+> “converting power into motion”

+could also be useful with a few modifications
 # alt def

 Swapping some words in Anthropy’s definition (“A game is an experience created by rules”) might give us something like: